jui9797/MCP-checking-meeting-schedules/README.md

 Example output:

-Aaj er meetings:
+Today's meetings:

 - Team Standup at 2025-09-06T09:00:00+06:00
 - Client Call at 2025-09-06T14:00:00+06:00

 If no meetings are found:

-- Aaj kono meeting nai.
+- You have no meeting for today.

 If an error occurs: